gokulnair2001/WTC-/README.md

 # WTC! - What To Cook

-WTC is an app used to find recipies and to get nutritional content of a particular food.
+WTC is an App used to find recipies and to get nutritional content of a particular food.

 ![Badge](https://img.shields.io/badge/License-MIT-yellow)
 ![Badge](https://img.shields.io/badge/Pod-SwiftyJSON-pink)